b3nson/petter/README.md

 CREATE
 ------------------------------------------------------------------------

-DRAG'N'DROP SVG-FILES (on canvas)
+DRAG'N'DROP SVG-FILES (on TileEditor)
-		- one or multiple SVGS to add/replace tiles
+		- one or multiple SVGS to add/replace tiles DRAG'N'DROP IMG-FILE (on MapEditor)
-		- (bottom-area) to add/replace nfo-graphic
-DRAG'N'DROP IMG-FILE (on menu)
 		- set image as transformation-map

 LEFTCLICK-DRAG THE CANVAS	- repos artwork